vhartikainen/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

         2. does match XSS condition: filterXSS
         3. does not match string match condition: filterXSSPathException
     6.	add rules to Web ACL
-    7. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked
+    7. Re-run the WAF test script (runscanner) from your red team host to confirm requests are blocked

 ### 2. Enforce Request Hygiene